ropensci/roweb/_drafts/2017-07-27-taxonomy-suite.md

 ## Why R for taxonomic names?

-R is widely used in academia, and particularly widely used in biology within academia.
-At least in my graduate school experience ('06 - '12), most graduate students used R - despite their bosses often using other things, not to be named.
+R is gaining in popularity in general ([TIOBE index][tiobe], [Muenchen 2017][muenchen]), and in [academia][nature].
+At least in my graduate school experience ('06 - '12), most graduate students used R - despite their bosses often using other things.

 Given that R is widely used among biologists that have to deal with taxonomic names, it makes a lot of sense to build taxonomic tools in R.

 ## rOpenSci Taxonomy Suite

-We have an ever-growing suite of taxonomy packages.
+We have an ever-growing suite of packages that enable users to:

+* Search for taxonomic names
+* Correct taxonomic names
+* Embed their taxonomic names in R classes that enable powerful downstream manipulations
+* Leverage dozens of taxonomic data sources

+The packgages:

 * `taxize` - taxonomic data from many sources
 * `taxizedb` - work with taxonomic SQL databases locally
 * `taxa` - taxonomic classes and manipulation functions
-* `binomen` - (getting folded into `taxa`, will be archived on CRAN soon)
+* `binomen` - taxonomic name classes and parsing methods (getting folded into `taxa`, will be archived on CRAN soon)
 * `wikitaxa` - taxonomic data from Wikipedia/Wikidata/Wikispecies
 * `ritis` - get ITIS (Integrated Taxonomic Information Service) taxonomic data
 * `worrms` - get WORMS (World Register of Marine Species) taxonomic data